-If heat is considered as a valuable product of the system, it is not recommended to apply allocation for comparative purposes since cogeneration would be the actual function of the system.
-Hence, the system should be benchmarked with functionally-equivalent systems such as combined heat and power (CHP) engines rather than addressing a separate benchmarking of each product.
+If heat is considered as a valuable product of the system, it is not recommended to apply allocation for comparative purposes since cogeneration would be the actual function of the system (cf. Section 3.4).
+Hence, the system should be benchmarked with functionallyequivalent systems such as combined heat and power (CHP) engines rather than addressing a separate benchmarking of each product.

-\uparrow{Ω} This section is linked to the following sections of the present guidelines:
+This section is linked to the following sections of the present guidelines:

-- 2: Goal of the Life Cycle Sustainability Assessment - 3.4: Multi-functionality
+- 2: Goal of the Life Cycle Sustainability Assessment 3.4: Multi-functionality